cajacko/writing/writing/forming-beliefs.md

 NOTE: If publishing, start with a story.
 Perhaps how I use to believe in the Simulation argument, and then reassigned my probabilities after a few years.
 Mention how I wanted to believe in it, life after death etc.

-# How to Form Beliefs - When to Believe What Someone Else Believes
+# How to Form Beliefs - When To Believe What Someone Else Believes

 ## How do you know that what you believe is true?